Compensation for Defective Products

 Manufacturing Defects – When a product is defectively manufactured, the defect may occur in only one unit, or it may occur in thousands of units until the problem is found.
 This can happen when the error occurs because of an incompetent worker or faulty machinery on the assembly line, or when substandard materials are used.

 Failure to Warn – Products that can pose a danger must include clear warnings about the danger and instructions for their safe use.
-Examples include household chemicals or industrial solvents that should be used in a well-ventilated area with gloves or goggles on, or products which should not be mixed with others, like certain cleaning supplies or medications.
+This includes household chemicals or industrial solvents that should be used in a well-ventilated area with gloves or goggles on, or products which should not be mixed with others, like certain cleaning supplies or medications.
 When product warnings are not clear and conspicuous, the product may be considered defective, with the manufacturer liable for injuries that result.

 Comprehensive Pensacola Product Liability Attorneys